 - During construction, special Best Management Practices (BMPs) were implemented in compliance with Coastal Act requirements for biological productivity of the natural habitat.

 T.Y.
-Lin International (TYLI) led a multi-disciplinary team for the project — from initial planning and concept studies, architectural design, preparation of the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) documents and permit processing through final design, Plans, Specifications, and Estimates (PS&E) preparation, and construction support services.
+Lin International (TYLI) led a multi-disciplinary team for the project — from initial planning and concept studies, aesthetic design, preparation of the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) documents and permit processing through final design, Plans, Specifications, and Estimates (PS&E) preparation, and construction support services.

 The distinctive long-span, cast-in-place prestressed concrete bridge provides the City of San Diego with a signature structure perfectly suited to its surroundings.
 For cyclists and pedestrians, the long-awaited bridge fills a gap in the existing regional bicycle network and provides safe, convenient access from beach communities to the west to the residential and business districts to the north, east, and south.